xybu/cs590-nfv/experiments/suricata/README.md

 It takes about 8 seconds for Suricata to initialize for all four setups.
 After Suricata loads, the sender will start replaying the trace.

-At 1X load, we see that Docker and Docker with vtap setups use almost the same amount of CPU share as that of bare metal setup, fluctuating near 25%, whereas the VM raises the host CPU usage to a range between 200% and 350%.
+At 1X load, we see that Docker and DockerV setups use almost the same amount of CPU share as that of bare metal setup, fluctuating near 25%, whereas the VM raises the host CPU usage to a range between 200% and 350%.
 The CPU usage of VM setup fluctuates greatly but is highly correspondent to the trace throughput.
 Note that when the VM runs without Suricata, the host CPU usage is about 2% to 5%.

 ![CPU Usage of Four Setups at 1X Load](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/data/diagrams/bigFlows.pcap,1-4,%20CPU_1X.pdf.svg)

-At 2X load level, we see that the CPU usage of bare metal, Docker, and Docker w/ vtap setups doubles but still close to each other, and the VM setup has host CPU saturated.
+At 2X load level, we see that the CPU usage of bare metal, Docker, and DockerV setups doubles but still close to each other, and the VM setup has host CPU saturated.

 ![CPU Usage of Four Setups at 2X Load](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/data/diagrams/bigFlows.pcap,1-4,%20CPU_2X.pdf.svg)